ethersphere/SWIPs/SWIPs/swip-0.md

 ## History

 This document was derived heavily from [Ethereum's EIP-1].
 The SWIP process was created on the basis of the [EIP process](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1.md).
 [EIP-1] is based on [Bitcoin's BIP-0001] written by Amir Taaki which in turn was derived from [Python's PEP-0001].
 In many places text was simply copied and modified.
-Although the PEP-0001 text was written by Barry Warsaw, Jeremy Hylton, and David Goodger, they are not responsible for its use in the SWarm Improvement Process, and should not be bothered with technical questions specific to Swarm or the SWIP.
+Although the PEP-0001 text was written by Barry Warsaw, Jeremy Hylton, and David Goodger, they are not responsible for its use in the Swarm Improvement Process, and should not be bothered with technical questions specific to Swarm or the SWIP.
 Please direct all comments to the SWIP editors.

 ## Copyright